The first question is often “What is a doula” and the second is usually “Do I still need a doula if I have midwives and a birth partner?”

 I cannot emphasise enough how important this support is.

-I will come to visit you for about an hour, at times that suit you, a minimum of 3 times over the first couple of weeks.
+I will come to visit you for about an hour, at times that suit you, after birth.
+Then again, whenever feels right.

-I will also be available to message on WhatsApp for the first 6 weeks, then a finished catch up for tea and baby cooing at the 6 week point.
+I will also be available to message on WhatsApp for the first 6 weeks.

-I will be there for whatever you need most, a listening ear, practical food prep, swift tidy around, hold the baby whilst you shower, hold you whilst you are most vulnerable.
+If you would like postpartum doula support, I will be there for whatever you need most, a listening ear, practical food prep, swift tidy around, hold the baby whilst you shower, hold you whilst you are most vulnerable.
 I will share with you helpful information on supporting newborn sleep and managing sleep deprivation.
+Any additional hours after the first 2 visits can be bought for £25.

 By limiting the families that I support during their birthing period, I am fully present to be able to dedicate my time to supporting you and your family through this precious and sacred time.
 I am well and truly ‘cup filled’ and ready to be fully present with you.

-Due to this I only take on 2 to 3 birthing families per year, with a recovery gap between births to ensure that I never risk an overlap with an early baby or a rather later than planned baby!
+Due to this I only take on 3 or 4 birthing families per year (one per season!), with a recovery gap between births to ensure that I never risk an overlap with an early baby or a rather later than planned baby!

 What personal experience can I bring to you: